Anohana

-A novelization by Mari Okada was serialized in Media Factory's Da Vinci magazine from March to July 2011.
-A manga adaptation illustrated by Mitsu Izumi began serialization in the May 2012 issue of Shueisha's Jump Square magazine.
+A novelization by Okada was serialized in Media Factory's Da Vinci magazine from March to July 2011.
+A manga adaptation illustrated by Mitsu Izumi was serialized in Shueisha's Jump Square magazine from April 2012 to April 2013.
 A visual novel adaptation for the PlayStation Portable was released by 5pb. in August 2012.
-An anime film sequel was released in Japanese theaters on August 31, 2013.
-A live action television drama film adaptation premiered on September 21, 2015 on Fuji TV.
+An anime film sequel that takes place one year after the series was released in Japanese theaters in August 2013.
+A live action television film adaptation premiered in September 2015 on Fuji TV.
+A stage reading that takes place ten years after the main story, written by Okada, was performed by the original cast for the series' tenth anniversary in Chichibu, Saitama on August 28, 2021; it was also released on CD, included in the "10 Years After" Blu-ray box set, on December 29 of that same year.

 Plot

-In Chichibu, Saitama, a group of six sixth-grade-age childhood friends drift apart after one of them, Meiko "Menma" Honma, dies in an accident.
+In Chichibu, Saitama, a group of six fifth-grade-age childhood friends drift apart after one of them, Meiko "Menma" Honma, dies in an accident.
 Five years after the incident, the leader of the group, Jinta Yadomi, has withdrawn from society, does not attend high school, and lives as a recluse.
 One summer day, the ghost of an older-looking Menma appears beside him and asks to have a wish granted, reasoning that she cannot pass on into the afterlife until it is fulfilled.
 At first, he only tries to help her minimally because he thinks he is hallucinating.
 But since Menma does not remember what her wish is, Jinta gathers his estranged friends together once again, believing that they are the key to solving this problem.
 All of the group joins him, though most of them do so reluctantly.
 However, things grow increasingly complicated when his friends accuse him of not being able to get over Menma's death, as they cannot see nor hear her and believe Jinta is hallucinating.
 Menma shows her presence to the group in order to prove that she is indeed real.
 All the group members eventually wish to shoulder the blame for Menma's death and long-hidden feelings among the group are rekindled.
 The group struggles as they grow from trying to help Menma move on and help each other move on as well.